Why Global Hubs?

 We are pleased to build on the School's longstanding involvement with UNC Vietnam and their partners at the Hanoi University of Public Health (HUPH) and Hanoi Medical University (HMU).
 Through the Vietnam Hub, we aim to expand global learning opportunities and strengthen our relationship with our Vietnamese partners.

 This initiative will provide students with enhanced practice opportunities, fostering cross-cultural exchange and deepening our impact within the Vietnamese community.
-Stay tuned for updates on the exciting work happening through the Vietnam Hub!
+We had one student work with Hanoi Medical University this past summer.

 HUPH specializes in public health with the mission “to become the leading institution in public health training, research and consultancy in Vietnam and the Asia-Pacific region”.
 The HUPH consists of 5 academic faculties, 7 centers, a Health Management Training Institute, and a Polyclinic/ Pham Ngoc Thach General Hospital.